Choosing a School

 What are the different types of educational provision available for students with special educational needs?

-There are three types of provision to meet the range of educational needs found among students in primary and post-primary schools.
+There are three types of provision to meet the educational needs of students in the Irish Education System.

 – Special classes in a mainstream school